 Here are the health professionals that doctors turn to ourselves, or refer our patients/friends/family to for back pain:

-Rest assured that there's not a single medical professional in Singapore who goes to a chiropractor for back pain, or who will send you to one.
+Rest assured that there is not a single medical professional in Singapore who goes to a chiropractor for back pain, or who will send you to one.
 Their purported claims for "spinal adjustments" to treat medical conditions lack any scientific evidence or physiological reasoning.

-It's for this reason that chiropractors are NOT regulated by MOH in Singapore, because they are simply not health professionals.
+It is for this reason that chiropractors are not regulated by the Ministry of Health in Singapore, because they are simply not health professionals.

-"But my friend swears that chiropractic works for back pain!"
+"But my friend swears that chiropractic practices work for back pain!"

-Amongst patients, I often liken what chiropractors do to a massage -
+With patients, I often liken what chiropractors do to a massage --

 Do you feel better immediately after the massage?
 Probably.